Discover more at Hatchlands Park

 Find out when Hatchlands Park is open, how to get here, the things to see and do and more.

 Hatchlands Park, Surrey, is an 18th-century house with interiors designed by Robert Adam for Edward and Frances Boscawen.
 Prominent designers Humphry Repton and Gertrude Jekyll have shaped the park and garden.
-Hatchlands has been home to at least ten families, many with Irish and Indian histories.
-Today it houses the collection of the Cobbe family.
+Hatchlands Park has been home to at least ten families, many with Irish and Indian histories.
+Today, it houses the collection of the Cobbe family.

 The house and park are built on land which once belonged to the Benedictine monastery at Chertsey Abbey.
 After the dissolution of the monasteries in the 1530s, the property passed to Sir Anthony Browne (c.1500–48) and his wife Lady Elizabeth Fitzgerald (1527–90).
 Browne was a friend of Henry VIII and held senior roles in the royal household.
 Elizabeth was the daughter of the Lord Deputy of Ireland and childhood companion of Elizabeth I. Anthony and Elizabeth built a manor house on the property, probably near to the current building.

 Frances described that Edward built the house ‘at the expense of the enemies of his country’.
 Edward had a distinguished military career in the British Navy, including notable victories against the French in the Seven Years War.
-In 1748 he had been assigned to protect British interests in India, presiding over the Siege of Pondicherry against the French.
+In 1748, he had been assigned to protect British interests in India, presiding over the Siege of Pondicherry against the French.

-In 1748, a Lieutenant Beamish, who served under Boscawen on the Dreadnought, gave the couple the ‘gift’ of an enslaved child.
-In an excerpt from one of Frances’s many letters to her husband, she describes the boy whom they named Tom Pride: ‘He is a good-natured child, about ten years old.
+In 1748, Lieutenant Beamish, who served under Boscawen on the Dreadnought, gave the couple the ‘gift’ of an enslaved child.
+In an excerpt from one of Frances’ many letters to her husband, she describes the boy whom they named Tom Pride: ‘He is a good-natured child, about ten years old.
 Your son took to him immediately and whispered he should be his servant.
 Accordingly, he walks out in the garden with him, plays up in the nursery, waits upon him at table'.
 Frances occasionally mentions Tom in her letters, but his later life history is unknown.

 The son Frances mentions is probably Edward Hugh Boscawen (1744–74) who became MP for Truro in 1767.
 After the Admiral’s death in 1761, Frances spent most of her time in London and became involved in the intellectual Blue-Stocking Society.
-The Boscawen family used Hatchlands less and less and eventually sold the property in 1770.
+The Boscawen family used Hatchlands Park less and less and eventually sold the property in 1770.

 William’s son, politician George Holme Sumner (1760–1838), commissioned the architect Joseph Bonomi to improve the house and the landscape designer Humphry Repton to draw up a scheme to improve the grounds.

-The industrialist and politician Stuart Rendel, 1st Baron Rendel (1834–1913) and his wife, Ellen Hubbard (1838–1912), bought Hatchlands in 1888 as a family home.
+The industrialist and politician Stuart Rendel, 1st Baron Rendel (1834–1913), and his wife, Ellen Hubbard (1838–1912), bought Hatchlands Parkin 1888 as a family home.
 They constructed a new entrance to the house on the east front, employed their nephew Halsey Ricardo to design the stable block and service buildings, and commissioned the architect Sir Reginald Blomfield to design a music room in the ‘Wrenaissance’, or Edwardian baroque style.
 The influential garden designer Gertrude Jekyll also created the formal garden that partially survives on the south terrace.

 Harry Stuart Goodhart-Rendel (1887–1959) inherited Hatchlands Park in 1913.
 Harry was president of the Royal Institute of British Architects from 1937–9.
 He had a large architectural practice restoring and remodelling country houses, but he was probably best known for his churches, including St Wilfrid's, Brighton (1932) and the Benedictine abbey church at Prinknash (1939).
 He used his architectural skills to design the two lodges at the east entrance to the park and modelled the wrought iron gates on those along the road at Clandon Park.
-With the agreement of his heir Philipp Dunne, Harry gave Hatchlands to the National Trust in 1945 but remained living in the house until his death in 1959.
+By the agreement of his heir Philipp Dunne, Harry gave Hatchlands Park to the National Trust in 1945 but remained living in the house until his death in 1959.

 Find out when Hatchlands Park is open, how to get here, the things to see and do and more.

-This incredible collection of over 40 keyboard instruments at Hatchlands Park is one of the largest of its kind in the world.
+This wonderful collection of more than 40 keyboard instruments at Hatchlands Park is one of the largest of its kind in the world.
 Discover a few of the collection highlights.

 Explore the objects and works of art we care for at Hatchlands Park on the National Trust Collections website.